All About Video

 Troubleshooting

-If a video does not seem to play correctly on a particular device (desktop computer, tablet, mobile phone), there are essentially two steps to take:
+If a video does not seem to play correctly on a particular device (desktop computer, tablet, mobile phone), there are two recommended steps to take:

 1. Verify that the video format is supported by the device.